-Although MTC campuses are closed due to coronavirus (COVID-19), you can complete the MTC application right here online.
-Our enrollment team will be working remotely to help you move from applied to enrolled.
+You can complete the MTC application right here online, and our enrollment team can help you today move from applied to enrolled.
 If you have questions, you can always call, email, or Live Chat with us for a one-on-one conversation.
-(Coronavirus: FAQs and Resources page)

 Need to meet with an Admissions Counselor?
 The Admissions Team is available to answer your enrollment questions in a virtual meeting environment.
 If you would like a virtual admissions meeting, please submit a request to email@example.com.

 The Admissions Team is also seeing students in the Airport and Beltline Admissions Offices by appointment only.
 Click here to schedule an admissions appointment for the Airport Campus.
 Click here to schedule an admissions appointment for the Beltline Campus.

 Browse our programs to find one that meets your goals, timeline, and budget!

 Ready to apply?

 Note: Only Academic students need to apply to MTC.
 Training students can simply register for courses online without applying.

 Our online application system allows you to create an account so that you don't have to finish your application in one sitting.
 Log in anytime and pick up where you left off!